 Julia chews on a mouthful of green bean casserole before taking another hefty gulp.
 “I am, and I have to tell you.
 Both of you.
 Your mother would be so proud of how you’ve kept her tradition going.”

-The mention of their mother lifts Kelly’s head.
+The mention of their mother lifts Kelly’s attention from her baby.
 Her eyes water and she bites her lip before looking back down.
-Rachel pushes out a smile.
+Rachel forces out a smile.
 “Thank you.
 It means a lot to hear that.”
-She takes a hefty sip of her own glass.
+She takes a healthy sip of her own glass.

 Sadie rushes back to the couch in the center of the living room.